 - If someone else might be better suited to provide the care (for example, someone who has established a stronger rapport with the person)

-- Or if the procedure must be done by you at this very moment
+- If the procedure must be done by you at this very moment (This should be a last resort, used only if there’s a medical necessity.
+Be mindful that the patient may respond negatively.)

 2. Be Aware of Your Own Body Position